-I made a commitment to stand in the fire and raise Sofia, and what a fire it was: daily insanity, my cash-flush and multi-passported wife disappearing with our daughter before and after birth, a loaded and cocked .44 Magnum pointed at Sofia and me by her mother in our cabin in Alaska, more cops in my life on a near-weekly basis than I’d seen in my previous thirty-one years on the streets of New York City and other places I lived.
+I made a commitment to stand in the fire and raise Sofia, and what a fire it was: daily insanity, my cash-flush and multi-passported wife disappearing with our daughter before and after birth, constant encouragements to suicide when I was depressed, a loaded and cocked .44 Magnum pointed at Sofia and me by her mother in our cabin in Alaska, more cops in my life on a near-weekly basis than I’d seen in my previous thirty-one years on the streets of New York City and other places I lived.
 Every day was a new adventure, and none of them that involved Valerie Haumont were fun.
-The other side of the coin was Sofia.

 Sofia was the smartest, funniest, most thoughtful, most soulful child not just I but anyone else who encountered had ever known.
-Our relationship fired on all cylinders: deep friendship, shucking and jiving partners, she was my spiritual teacher and I hers.
+Our relationship fired on all cylinders: daughter and father, deep friendship, shucking and jiving partners, she was my spiritual teacher and I hers.
 There was virtually no discord between us ever, as if we’d silently agreed that we had so much trouble with the third party in our triangle that it would be foolish to give one another any more.

 I was an imperfect father — every single one is — but I was a dedicated and deeply loving one.
 Virtually every day when Sofia, a child who loved books more than food or air, came home from school, there was a fresh new volume, carefully chosen by me, on the corner of her bed.
 She went to the very best schools in Boulder, and always the one chosen by her and her alone after I had taken her to visit all possible choices, to shadow a child for a day at each, and so on.
 My family, a true family, were involved in her life intimately and always.
 My mother was one of her best friends in the world, and vice versa, from the very beginning.